-- 61. The purpose of the audit of the manufacturer's safety management system is to confirm that the manufacturer has robust processes to manage safety risks and to ensure safety throughout the ADS lifecycle (development, production, operation and decommissioning).
-It should include taking appropriate measures to monitor the vehicle during the in-service operation and to take the remedial action when necessary. - 62.
-The documentation provided by a manufacturer should demonstrate that their safety management system phas effective processes, methodologies and tools.
-It should be up to date and also clear that it is being used within the organization to manage safety and to ensure continued compliance throughout the product lifecycle (design, development, production, operation and decommissioning).
+61. The purpose of the audit of the manufacturer's safety management system is to confirm that the manufacturer has robust processes to manage safety risks and to ensure safety throughout the ADS lifecycle (development, production, operation and

+62. The documentation provided by a manufacturer should demonstrate that their safety management system has effective processes, methodologies and tools.
+It should be up to date and also clear that it is being used within the organization.
+It should show how the organization intends to manage safety and to demonstrate continued compliance throughout the product lifecycle (design, development, production, operation and decommissioning).